Softpanorama

 }

-Here is a slightly better implementation that avoids using the second for loop that I prepared for my algorithms class many years ago (note that the author is no Knuth and algorithms is somewhat skewed to use available in C control structures; this is not how this algorithm should be programmed in assembler):
+Here is a slightly better implementation that optimized finding of already sorted subsequences.
+I prepared it for my algorithms class many years ago (note that the author is no Knuth and algorithms is somewhat skewed to use available in C control structures; this is not how this algorithm should be programmed in assembler):

 /* insert sort */